Project PEOLC25

 Impact

-• Plain English evidence briefings will be prepared for commissioners highlighting current knowledge gaps, existing challenges in delivering palliative and supportive care to this population, examples of good practice and potential areas/mechanisms for intervention to support delivery across specialist and mainstream services.
+• Plain English evidence briefings was prepared for commissioners highlighting current knowledge gaps, existing challenges in delivering palliative and supportive care to this population, examples of good practice and potential areas/mechanisms for intervention to support delivery across specialist and mainstream services.

 • Submission of a funding application aimed at developing, piloting and evaluating interventions to support delivery of palliative and end of life care in prison populations